domschl/RaspberryNtpServer/README.md

 ##### Other linux distributions and manual configuration

+> **Note:** Recent Raspberry Pi OS has __moved__ the location of kernel config files from `/boot/` to `/boot/firmware/`.
+Adapt the following paths according to your OS version (If moved, a note is left at the old `/boot/` location.

-1. Edit `/boot/cmdline.txt` and remove references to the serial port `ttyAMA0`.
+1. Edit `/boot/firmware/cmdline.txt` and remove references to the serial port `ttyAMA0`.
 E.g. remove: `console=ttyAMA0,115200` and (if present) `kgdboc=ttyAMA0,115200`.
 2. Disable getty on serial port. `sudo systemctl disable getty@ttyAMA0` or, on some Linux distris: `sudo systemctl disable serial-getty@ttyAMA0`
-3. Enable uart in `/boot/config.txt`, add a line `enable_uart=1`
+3. Enable uart in `/boot/firmware/config.txt`, add a line `enable_uart=1`
-4. For RPI 3 or later disable bluetooth via overlay, add another line to `/boot/config.txt`: `dtoverlay=pi3-disable-bt-overlay`.
+4. For RPI 3 or later disable bluetooth via overlay, add another line to `/boot/firmware/config.txt`: `dtoverlay=pi3-disable-bt-overlay`.
 In some versions, this is done by *enabling* the overlay `dtoverlay=pi3-miniuart-bt` which disables bluetooth and reestablishes standard serial.

 See: ["Raspberry Pi 3, 4 and Zero W Serial Port Usage"](https://www.abelectronics.co.uk/kb/article/1035/raspberry-pi-3-serial-port-usage).